 - Criticism of others

-Triggers Are Unavoidable
+Triggers for Trauma and PTSD Are Unavoidable

 When something in the present (consciously or unconsciously) reminds us of a past traumatic experience, we become triggered.
 When you’re triggered, the sirens in the alarm system of your body start going off.
 That’s when we become dysregulated.
 Triggers and dysregulation can cause us to have a wide range of reactions, such as: